 - The best ice-breaker one can have to make new friends

 - Fabulous hobby to keep your mind and body active

 - Protection against pseudoscientific scams and frauds

 - Makes you unique among your colleagues and peers

 - Effective medium of communicating messages of social relevance

 - Special add-on to those working in storytelling and/or with children

-- Essential knowledge for those in the skeptic and rationalist circles [See related article]
+- Essential knowledge for those in the skeptic and rationalist circles [See related articles here and here]

-The efficiency of magic as a social communication tool and as a medium of development communication is again an aspect that was postulated by Nakul’s own masters research project and related papers and lectures.
+The efficiency of magic as a social communication tool and as a medium of development communication is again an aspect that has been postulated by many, including my own masters’ research project and related papers and lectures.
 All this is of course in addition to the added income one can earn by pursuing a part-time career in magic.